Everything You Need to Know about the Carnivore Diet

 The more extreme Carnivore Diet practitioners limit their liquid intake to just water and bone broth, avoiding tea and coffee because they are produced from plant material.

 The diet itself provides no specific guidelines regarding serving size, calorie intake, macronutrient composition, or the number of meals or snacks to eat per day.
 We found most advocates of the Carnivore Diet encouraged eating with no limits on when or how much to eat.
-Dr. Paul Saldino generally recommends “people let satiety be their guide.”
+Dr. Paul Saladino generally recommends “people let satiety be their guide.”

 The only deciding factor is hunger level.
 In other words, eat when you are hungry.
 It's all fair game, as long as you're eating game.